Link budget: Earth–Moon–Earth communications

-Link budgets are important in Earth–Moon–Earth communications.
+Link budgets are important in Earth–Moon–Earth communication.
 As the albedo of the Moon is very low (maximally 12% but usually closer to 7%), and the path loss over the 770,000 kilometre return distance is extreme (around 250 to 310 dB depending on VHF-UHF band used, modulation format and Doppler shift effects), high power (more than 100 watts) and high-gain antennas (more than 20 dB) must be used.